frederic-perez/AmE-dictionary/data/idioms.md

 __starkers__ _adj_ _British informal_ Stark naked.
 __start the ball rolling__ :two: (set the ball rolling) To set something, often a process, in motion; to begin. _I think it will be easier to become comfortable driving now that I’ve started the ball rolling with driving lessons._
 __starve out__ To deprive someone or something of food in order to force them to submit or surrender.
 A noun or pronoun can be used between “starve” and “out.” _The empire’s army began starving the rebel city out with a siege that lasted nearly eleven months._ _The Black Prince could be starved out if the French chose to surround and invest him._
+__stat__ __2__ Right away; without delay.
+A shortening of the Latin term “statim,” used especially in medicine (or as a parody of such usage). _I’m losing the patient.
+I need 10 CCs of epinephrine, stat!_ _Uh oh, I’m starting to feel sober.
+I need a pint and a shot of whiskey, stat!_
 __status quo__ :two::hammer::mega: /kwoʊ/
-__stave off__
+__stave off__ :two::hammer:
+__stay afloat__
 __stay in character__ To continue exhibiting the traits and characteristics assigned to the character that one plays. _As part of his method acting, he remained in character for the full nine months of shooting._
-__stay put__ :seven: To not move or leave; to remain in same location or position.
+__stay put__ :eight: To not move or leave; to remain in same location or position.
 To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._ _I want you kids to stay put while I go into the store, OK?_ _And you stayed put for all these years?
 I would have thought you’d find a different career by now._
 __stay strong__
+__stay tuned__ :two::hammer:
 __stay woke__
 __staying power__ :three: The ability to remain relevant, influential, profitable, or successful in the future. _This exercise has staying power._
 __steal the show__ To become the main focus of attention or deliver the most captivating performance in the presence of one or more others, typically unexpectedly. _The opening band totally stole the show tonight—they were amazing._